 Even if it becomes clear this position is not a good fit, give the interviewer your full attention and best effort.
 This person may be so impressed, they consider you for another position now or in the future.

-Make eye contact.
-Sit up straight.
-Be pleasant and professional.
 Be the person you would want to interview.

-Stumbling to explain resume gaps or why you left a position.
+stumbling to explain resume gaps or why you left a position.

 Companies are not looking for job hoppers.
 Everyone encounters layoffs, relocations, changes in their career, etc. But having a new job every year can show a lack of self-awareness and dedication.